-These charts show how well your program's typical graduate (taking the NCLEX-RN® examination for the first time during this reporting period) performed in the different Clients Needs subcategories and how that compares with the performance of last year's typical graduate and with graduates in Canada and the United States.
+These charts show how well your program's typical graduate (taking the NCLEX-PN® examination for the first time during this reporting period) performed in the different Clients Needs subcategories and how that compares with the performance of last year's typical graduate and with graduates across the United States and its territories.

-Instead of showing passing rates, as in the Summary Overview section, these charts show how well a graduate at the median competence level from your program performed in terms of the content breakdown specified in the NCLEX-RN® Test Plan.
-The NCLEX-RN examination measurement model allows the calculation of performance on any subset of items by adjusting for their difficulty.
+Instead of showing passing rates, as in the Summary Overview section, these charts show how well a graduate at the median competence level from your program performed in terms of the content breakdown specified in the NCLEX-PN® Test Plan.
+The NCLEX-PN examination measurement model allows the calculation of performance on any subset of items by adjusting for their difficulty.